28/32 cm Nebelwerfer 41

 The 28/32 cm Nebelwerfer 41 (28/32 cm NbW 41) was a German multiple rocket launcher used in the Second World War.
 It served with units of the so-called Nebeltruppen, the German equivalent of the U.S. Army's Chemical Corps.
 The Nebeltruppen had responsibility for poison gas and smoke weapons that were used instead to deliver high-explosives during the war.
 The name "Nebelwerfer" is best translated as "Smoke Mortar".
-It saw service from 1941–45 in all theaters except Norway and the Balkans.
+It saw service from 1941 to 1945 in all theaters except Norway and the Balkans.

 Description

 The 28/32 cm NbW 41 was a six-barrelled rocket launcher mounted on a two-wheeled carriage.
 Two stabilizer arms and a spade under the towing ring served to steady the carriage while firing.
 It used two different rockets.
 The open metal frames of the launcher were sized to fit the 32 cm rocket, but adapter rails were provided to allow the 28 cm rockets to fit.
 The 28 cm Wurfkörper Spreng (Explosive missile) rocket weighed 82 kg and had a 50 kg high-explosive warhead.
 The 32 cm Wurfkörper Flamm (Incendiary missile) was normally filled with 50 L (45 kg) of incendiary oil (Flammöl), but could carry poison gases or decontamination fluids.
-The oil could cover 200 m2 Both rockets were spin-stabilized and electrically-fired.
+The oil could cover 200 m2 Both rockets were spin-stabilized and electrically fired.
 They had a prominent exhaust trail that kicked up a lot of debris, so the crew had to seek shelter before firing.
 This meant that they were easily located and had to displace quickly to avoid counter-battery fire.
 The rockets were fired one at a time, in a timed ripple, but the launcher had no capability to fire single rockets.
 Many launchers were converted from 1943 to use the new 30 cm Wurfkörper 42 rockets as the 30 cm Nebelwerfer 42.